Progression of the COVID outbreak in the Australian Capital TerritoryLast updated: 2022-05-18 11:02 Canberra time

 Trend based on Reff only

-The plot(s) with a simple extrapolation of daily case numbers, without taking into account the expected effects of vaccines, is exponential growth/decay using the most recent value of Reff and its uncertainty range:
+The plot(s) with a simple exponential extrapolation of daily case numbers, without taking into account the expected effects of vaccines or population immunity, is exponential growth/decay using the most recent value of Reff and its uncertainty range:

 nextrap (ti) = nsmoothed(ttoday) Reff(ttoday) (ti - ttoday) / 𝜏

-To project the effect of vaccines on the progression of daily cases in the future, I use a stochastic SIR model.
+To project the effect of vaccines and community immunity on the progression of daily cases in the future, I use a stochastic SIR model.
 The model is run 1000 times to project daily case numbers, and the median result and 68% range of outcomes shown in the projection.

 In each run of the model, a random value for each of Reff(ttoday) and nsmoothed(ttoday) is drawn from a multivariate normal distribution, using the mean values and covariance of the estimates of the two parameters.